-- (h) The online gaming operator shall compare the operator's internet gaming accounts with the department's centralized voluntary self-exclusion list at least once daily.
-The online gaming operator shall suspend any account associated with an excluded person within four hours of retrieving the department's daily updated voluntary self-exclusion list or upon written notification from the department that such person has been included on the voluntary self-exclusion database, whichever is earlier. - (i) Online gaming operators and sports wagering retailers shall compare their internet gaming accounts with the voluntary self-exclusion list prior to sending any communications to patrons, other than communications solely related to account close-out, withdrawals, and security, to verify whether any of their patrons or targeted audience are included on the voluntary exclusion database.
-Where an online gaming operator or sports wagering retailer uses a third-party to send such communications, the third party shall sign a confidentiality agreement and affidavit affirming the third party's obligation to maintain the confidentiality of the information in the database prior to the third party's use of the database and prior to the third party's dissemination of any communication or other marketing material.
-Prior to contracting with any third-party communication service provider, the gaming entity licensee shall ensure that the third-party complies with the requirements of section 12-865-32 of the Regulations of Connecticut State Agencies. - (j) An individual requesting removal from the self-exclusion list shall be required to verify the individual's identity in a manner comparable to the verification performed when the request for inclusion on the list was made. - (k) If a patron has suspended his or her account or is on the voluntary self-exclusion list, a licensee shall not send gaming-related communications, advertisements or notices, other than communications solely related to account close-out, withdrawals, and security, to such patron while the internet gaming account is suspended or inactive. - (l) Compensation received from a fantasy contest, prizes or winnings received by an individual on the excluded persons list shall be forfeited and shall be dispensed to the patron or patrons who were the next runner- or runners-up and to each next eligible patron, for compensation related to a fantasy contest, if possible to determine, or the amounts deposited and won shall be dispensed to the chronic gamblers treatment rehabilitation account, established under section 17a-713 of the Connecticut General Statutes. - (m) In the event a patron has a pending sports wager and then self-excludes, the wager shall be cancelled, and the funds returned to the patron according to approved internal controls.
+- (h) The online gaming operator shall compare their the operator's internet gaming accounts with the department's centralized voluntary self-exclusion list at least once daily.
+The online gaming operator shall suspend any account associated with an excluded person within four hours of retrieving the department's daily updated voluntary self-exclusion list or upon written notification from the department that such person has been included on the voluntary self-exclusion database, whichever is earlier. - (i) The online gaming operator and sports wagering retailer Online gaming operators and sports wagering retailers shall compare their internet gaming accounts with the voluntary self-exclusion list prior to sending any communications to patrons, other than communications solely related to account close-out, withdrawals, and security, to verify whether any of their patrons or targeted audience are included on the voluntary exclusion database.
+Where an online gaming operator or sports wagering retailer uses a third-party to send such communications, the third party shall sign a confidentiality agreement and affidavit affirming their the third party's obligation to maintain the confidentiality of the information in the database prior to their the third party's use of the database and prior to their the third party's dissemination of any communication or other marketing material.
+Prior to contracting with any third-party communication service provider, the gaming entity licensee shall ensure that the third-party complies with the requirements of section 12-XXX865-32 of the Regulations of Connecticut State Agencies. - (j) An individual requesting removal from the self-exclusion list shall be required to verify the individual's identity in a manner comparable to the verification performed when the request for inclusion on the list was made. - (k) If a patron has suspended his or her account or is on the voluntary self-exclusion list, a licensee shall not send gaming-related communications, advertisements or notices, other than communications solely related to account close-out, withdrawals, and security, to such patron while the Finternet gaming account is suspended or inactive. - (l) Compensation received from a fantasy contest, prizes or winnings received by an individual on the excluded persons list shall be forfeited and shall be dispensed to the patron(s) who were the next runner(s) up and to each next eligible patron in the fantasy contestpatron or patrons who were the next runner- or runners-up and to each next eligible patron, for compensation related to a fantasy contest, if possible to determine, or the amounts deposited and won shall be dispensed to the chronic gamblers treatment rehabilitation account, established under section 17a-713 of the Connecticut General Statutes. - (m)In the event a patron has a pending sports wager and then self-excludes, the wager shall be cancelled, and the funds returned to the patron according to approved internal controls.

-Sec.
-12-865-24.
+(NEW) Section 12-XXX865-24.
 Problem Gambling Requirements